Best practices to improve your accounts receivable process

 Three years later…

-While this is incredibly frustrating in our personal lives, this exact scenario in business can be crippling.
+While a bad debt is incredibly frustrating in our personal lives, overdue payments in business can be crippling.

 These outstanding amounts in business are known as Accounts Receivable.
-They can quickly get out of hand if not managed correctly.
+They can quickly get out of hand and impact your financial health if not managed correctly.

-Small businesses, especially, need to keep a close eye on their cash flow which depends heavily on how quickly outstanding monies are collected.
+Small businesses, especially, need to keep a close eye on their cash flow which depends heavily on how quickly outstanding payments are collected.

 Does your accounts receivable process need an overhaul?